-The module will introduce practical and theoretical aspects of Three Dimensional Design, which will typically include: Understanding and interpretation of a design brief, Research methods, Problem Solving, 2D/3D exploration and development, Practical Workshop skills, Visualisation and presentation processes, Oral and written communication and presentation, 3D Visualisation, Digital video procedures, Creative and critical thinking methods, Inter disciplanary project work in partnership with other stage 2 students and Emphasis is placed on the research and development stages of the projects with drawing and visualisation as an underpinning element throughout.
+The module will introduce practical and theoretical aspects of Three Dimensional Design, which will typically include: Understanding and interpretation of a design brief, Research methods, Problem Solving, 2D/3D exploration and development, Practical Workshop skills, Visualisation and presentation processes, Oral and written communication and presentation, 3D Visualisation, Digital video procedures, Creative and critical thinking methods, Inter disciplanary project work in partnership with other stage 2 students and emphasis is placed on the research and development stages of the projects with drawing and visualisation as an underpinning element throughout.
+Completed project work should evidence an awareness and consideration of sustainable themes in a manner appropriate to the context of the discipline.